johanhellsvik/introduction-to-pdc/PITCHME.md

 ## Time allocations

-@snap[with-border]
+@snap[size40 with-border]
 **Small allocation**<br>
-- Applicant can be a PhD student or higher
+Applicant can be a PhD student or higher<br>
-- Evaluated on a technical level only
+Evaluated on a technical level only<br>
-- Limits is usually 5000 corehours/month
+Limits is usually 5000 corehours/month<br>
 @snapend

-@snap[with-border]
+@snap[size40 with-border]
 **Medium allocation**<br>
-- Applicant must be a senior scientist in swedish academia
+Applicant must be a senior scientist in swedish academia<br>
-- Evaluated on a technical level only
+Evaluated on a technical level only<br>
-- Limits depend on machine
+Limits depend on machine<br>
-- On large clusters: 200 kcorehours/month
+On large clusters: 200 kcorehours/month<br>
 @snapend

-@snap[with-border]
+@snap[size40 with-border]
 **Large allocation**<br>
-- Applicant must be a senior scientist in swedish academia
+Applicant must be a senior scientist in swedish academia<br>
-- Need evidence of successful work at a medium level
+Need evidence of successful work at a medium level<br>
-- Evaluated on a technical and scientific level
+Evaluated on a technical and scientific level<br>
-- Proposal evaluated by SNAC twice a year
+Proposal evaluated by SNAC twice a year<br>
-- No formal limits
+No formal limits<br>
 @snapend

 ---